Red Ace Beet (F1 Hybrid, 51 Days)

-This beet provides the ideal combination of early maturity and standing in the field for a long period without bolting or toughening up.
+The Red Ace Beet provides the ideal combination of early maturity and standing in the field for a long period without bolting or toughening up.
 We picked beets from the same planting for a period of 2 months and the last ones harvested were nearly as good as the first.
 Tops are fairly short, 12”.
-Roots are very smooth with an excellent flavor.
-100 seeds
+Red Ace Beet roots are very smooth with an excellent flavor.